microsoft/language-server-protocol/_specifications/lsp/3.18/notebookDocument/notebook.md

 export namespace NotebookCellKind {

 	/**
-	 * A markup-cell is formatted source that is used for display.
+	 * A markup-cell is a formatted source that is used for display.
 	 */
 	export const Markup: 1 = 1;